"*" indicates required fields

 The Cannabis Control Commission was created to regulate Massachusetts adult-use cannabis operators.
 The CCC oversees the cannabis industry in the state, including all growers, micro-businesses, retailers, secure transporters, and consumption spaces.
 CCC sees Metrc compliance as crucial to having real-time access to all cannabis activity in Massachusetts.

-Seed to sale means tracking a marijuana plant, from its first planting, to its sale, when a consumer or patient purchases the marijuana products at a dispensary.
-The compliance statewide reporting system allows for full visibility and transparency, with the state’s primary goal to prevent illicit sale and movement of cannabis.
+Seed to sale means tracking a marijuana plant, from its first planting, to its sale, when a consumer or patient purchases the marijuana products at a dispensary or provisioning center.* The compliance statewide reporting system allows for full visibility and transparency, with the state’s primary goal to prevent illicit sale and movement of cannabis.

 The compliance information that is reported to the state via the Metrc system includes seed or clone purchase, germination dates, planting and harvest dates, strains and batch numbers, harvest batch numbers, testing records, and the contact information of other cannabis business owners that you worked with.

-Cannabis businesses in Massachusetts must all undergo official Metrc training which can be accessed here.
+Cannabis businesses in Alaska must all undergo official Metrc training which can be accessed here.
 In addition, Metrc will announce any in-person training on a bulletin on their site.

 3rd party consultancies like our friends at RMCC (Rocky Mountain Cannabis Consulting ) provide Metrc training, compliance audit and general Metrc support to the cannabis industry across the US.
 Considering how sparse Metrc’s library of videos/articles is, it may be a good idea to seek supplemental training and assistance elsewhere.